fortrabbit/help/docs/install-laravel-6-pro.md

 ];
 ```

 This configuration contains environment detection, so the App can run on your local machine with your local database, as well as with the one on fortrabbit.
+You can also use App secrets to store custom third party access.

 ### Sending mail